 Absolutely!!!
 While we didn’t see the Northern Lights, we saw the stars like we’ve never seen them before.
 We lay on the bed and watched a snow flurry slowly dust the dome.
 We woke up to a winter wonderland you couldn’t even conjure up in your dreams (see below – the snow actually shimmered and sparkled in the morning sun).
 It was one of those experiences that although it cost money, I couldn’t put a price on, and I’ll remember forever.

-Click here to see what it’s like to walk to the bubble we stayed in from the service house.
 And head on over to their website for answers to more of your questions and to book your bubble.
 You know you want to.